zhousg/harmonyos5_article/13-HarmonyOS5-VisionKit-InteractiveLivenessCase_EN.md

 ```

 ## Summary
-This case demonstrates how to use `@kit.VisionKit` to implement interactive liveness detection in HarmonyOS 5.0.
-The key knowledge points include permission request and check, configuration of liveness detection settings, and starting the liveness detection process.
+This case study demonstrates how to use `@kit.VisionKit` to implement interactive liveness detection in HarmonyOS 5.0.
+Key knowledge points include permission request and verification, configuration of liveness detection settings, and initiation of liveness detection.
 These methods can serve as a foundation for developing more complex biometric - related functions.

-## Application Scenarios
+## Applicable Scenarios

+The action - based liveness detection and card recognition capabilities are free during the trial period, which ends on December 31, 2026.
+Before the official charging begins, Huawei will announce the charging adjustment through official channels in advance.

-Face liveness detection supports the action-based liveness detection mode.
-This mode enables real-time face capture and requires users to perform specified actions to determine whether it is a real live person or a non-live attack (e.g., printed photos, face replay videos, and face masks).
+Face liveness detection supports the action - based liveness detection mode.
+This mode can capture faces in real - time and requires the user to perform specified actions to verify if it's a real person or a spoof attack (e.g., printed photos, face - remade videos, and face masks).

-Note: Liveness detection is a system-based service that uses on-device algorithms and is free during the trial period.
-Developers are recommended to use it in low-risk business scenarios such as attendance check-in, auxiliary login, and real-name authentication.
-The on-device algorithms have been tested and certified by an authoritative organization (CFCA) on HarmonyOS NEXT/5.0.x.
-Given the high risks associated with payment and financial applications, developers are advised to conduct risk assessments and risk control strategy evaluations based on the existing security measures for different functional scenarios and take necessary security measures.
+Note: Liveness detection is a pure on - device algorithm and a free system - level service during the trial period.
+Developers are recommended to use it in low - risk business scenarios such as attendance checking, auxiliary login, and real - name authentication.
+The on - device algorithm has passed the certification of an authoritative organization (CFCA) in HarmonyOS NEXT/5.0.x.
+Given the high risks of payment and financial applications, developers are advised to conduct risk assessments and adopt necessary security measures based on the existing security features for different functional scenarios.

-## Constraints
+## Constraints and Limitations
-Supported text languages: Simplified Chinese, Traditional Chinese, English, Uyghur, and Tibetan.
+- Supported text languages: Simplified Chinese, Traditional Chinese, English, Uyghur, and Tibetan.
-Supported broadcast languages: Simplified Chinese and English.
+- Supported voice - broadcast languages: Simplified Chinese and English.
-The face liveness detection service does not support detection in landscape mode or split-screen mode.
+- The face liveness detection service currently does not support landscape or split - screen detection.